header

 Note: An official Australian (Golf Australia) handicap can only be issued by golf clubs that are affiliated with a State Association that is a member of Golf Australia, which in Western Australia is Golf WA.

-Once you have forwarded your three (3) cards to our handicapper, the committee and handicapper will then meet to determine your handicap and you be allocated your official Scuds Golf Link handicap and issued with a Scuds Golf Link Card.
-Maximum playing handicap is 36
+Once you have forwarded your three (3) cards to our handicapper, the committee and handicapper will then meet to determine your handicap and you will be allocated your official Scuds Golf Link handicap and issued with a Scuds Golf Link Card.

 5. Game Booking Procedures

-Failure to observe the above procedures may result in not being able to play on the day.
+Failure to observe the above procedures may result in not being able to play on the day or claim prizes or noveties.

-* All home games are arranged by the Club Captain.
+* All home games are arranged by the Handicapper (fixtures) & Captain (match day).

-* Special games are arranged by the Club Secretary
+* Special games are arranged by the Captain.

 6. Golf Competitions